 Maybe you’re a veteran racer that just moved to the area, or maybe you’re curious what racing is all about – no matter your experience, you’re invited to join us.
-Come to one of our monthly meetings, held on the first Tuesday of each month at the American Legion Post 370 in Overland Park (7500 W 75th Street, just west of 75th & Metcalf), or come out to a race or solo event.
+Come to one of our monthly meetings, held on the first Tuesday of each month at the Stagecoach Tavern, 9617 W 87th St, Overland Park, KS 66212, or come out to one of our events.
 Don’t worry, you’ll catch the racing bug and be ready to start volunteering or racing before you know it.

 How to Join